gazebosim/sdf_tutorials/nesting/proposal.md

-# Model Nesting: Proposal
+# Model Nesting Proposal

+## Motivation

-At present, SDFormat adds an `<include/>` tag.
-However, it has the following design issues:
+At present, SDFormat has an `//include` tag.
+However, it may have issues with encapsulation / "viral" format requirements and namespacing.
+These are described below.

+These are incorporated into a new suggested parsing order to acommodate these motivations.

+### Proposed Parsing Order

+In order

+## Encapsulation

+Any set of models are effectively an "API".
+They has publicly referencable elements (links, joints, frames, and possibly sub-models).

-1. Encapsulation: There is no specification on how encapsulated an included file should be, and at what stage of construction inclusion is permitted.
+At present, there is no specification on how encapsulated an included file should be, and at what stage of construction inclusion is permitted.
+Both of these drive reusability of existing models, and what modifications are necessary for composition.

+Some example circumstances:

 * Can the included file refer to joints that it does not define?
     * Example: Adding a gripper to an IIWA.
 There may be a weld pose based on the pneumatic or electric flange.
-    * It is useful to encode frame offsets.
-2. There is no explicit specification about namespacing, relative references or absolute references, etc.
-    * This is being addressed in the [Pose Frame Semantics Proposal PR](https://bitbucket.org/osrf/sdf_tutorials/pull-requests/7/pose-frame-semantics-proposal-for-new/diff)
-3. SDFormat requires that included models be converted to SDFormat (e.g. including an URDF).
-This may prevent software packages from doing more complex composition where there may not be an exact mapping to SDFormat, or where this conversion is excessive overhead.

-## Encapsulation
+    * What if including a model in one context completely changes the topology from another context, unintentionally?
+* How well does abstraction work?
+    * Can links be renamed, and can aliased be left, possiblye with pose offsets?

 For this aspect, the goal of this proposal is meant to permit adding models either inside of a file, or after other models have been processed.

-* This is achievable with current implementation of Gazebo, and with partially-conformant implementation of Drake.
-However, with new proposals for `//pose[@frame]` semantics, and the desire to stick with model-absolute coordinates, this may become more nuanced when referring to frames in a model.
-* This permits SDFormat to be a *non-viral* format, e.g. a library developer does not have to try and implement a mechanism to convert to some holisitc SDFormat IR, or their own incantation thereof.
+This could also pave the way for SDFormat to be a *non-viral* format, e.g. a library developer does not have to convert their models to some sort of SDFormat IR (which may not cover everything they need), or have to reimplement / fork `libsdformat`, just so that they can leverage SDFormat for composition or as an optional format.

 ### Model File Completeness